kommander/aden/docs/index.md

 Those were amazing times.
 Lets start with what he could do.
 But dynamic by nature.

 Open a Terminal.
 Create a test folder `mkdir woa` and navigate to it `cd woa`.
 There, `touch .server`.
-Now I can help you out developing with `aden -d`.
+Now I can help you out developing with `aden dev`.

 As you might have noticed, I am now running on port `5000`, with `./woa` as your _root folder_.
 Just open your browser and navigate to `http://localhost:5000`.